WhyRFoundation/foundation/about.md

 <img src="/foundation/images/fulls/about.JPG" class="image">

-# The goal
+# The goals

-The main goal of Foundation are
+The main goals of Foundation are

 - spreading knowledge about the R statistical package.
 - supporting programs and pro-development initiatives in the fields of economics, mathematics, statistics and data science to serve educational activities,